SomeKittens/baddsert/README.md

 Framework for baseline acceptance driven development in JavaScript.

 General idea: Maintaining tests is hard.
-With every change you make in your API, all the associated tests fail and need to be updated manually.
-Automating the process of updating these tests can reduce manual effort and manual errors.
+With every change you make in your API, all the associated tests need to be updated manually.
+Automating this process can reduce manual effort and manual errors.

 `baddsert` keeps track of failures and allows you to update the expected data without having to update the entire test battery by hand.